 We applied the previously described technique to all the WSDL files of $\mathcal{T}$ .
-In addition to the previously described features, we compute the $is\tag$ feature over the candidates.
+In addition to the previously described features, we compute the is\tag feature over the candidates.
 This feature takes its values in the (true, false) set. $is\tag(word) = true$ means that word has been assigned as a tag by Seekda users for its service description.
-We have serialized all those results in an ARFF file compatible with the Weka tool [29].
-Weka is a machine learning tool that defines a standard format for describing a training corpus and furnish the implementation of many classifiers.
+We have serialized all those results in an ARFF file compatible with the Weka tool (Witten and Frank, 1999).
+Weka is a machine learning tool that defines a standard format for describing a training corpus and provides the implementation of many classifiers.
 One can use Weka in order to train a classifier or compare the performances of different classifiers regarding a given classification problem.
-Table 1 shows an extract of the ARFF file we produce.
-In this table, words are displayed for the sake of clarity, but in reality, they are not present in the ARFF file.
-The ARFF file only contains features.
+Table 1 shows an excerpt of the ARFF file we produce, enriched with the words for the sake of clarity.

-With this ARFF file, we used Weka to train a naive Bayes classifier, shown as optimal for our kind of classification task [7].
+With this ARFF file, we used Weka to train a

+naive Bayes classifier, shown as optimal for our kind of classification task (Domingos and Pazzani, 1997).
 This trained classifier can now be used in the tag extraction phase.
 As previously said, the beginning of this phase is the same as the one of the training phase.
 It means that the WSDL file goes through the previously described operations (pre-processing, candidates selection and features computation).
 Only this time, the value of the is\tag feature is not available.
 This value will be automatically computed by the previously trained classifier.